 The article will explain the difference between such formats as VGA, DVI, HDMI, and DisplayPort and the most effective ways to connect different kinds of technology in the most effective and cost-efficient ways.

 VGA, DVI, HDMI and DisplayPort are computer display standards.
-A standard is typically associated with certain video connectors, expansion cards and monitors, and consists of the following:
+A standard is typically associated with certain video connectors, expansion cards and monitors.

 Digital signals have two main benefits over analog signals.

 The first benefit is that digital signals can carry more information.
 Since an analog signal is continuous, it is impossible to throw information out of it even if it is not necessary.
 A digital signal is discrete and can contain only the needed information.

 The second advantage of digital signals is that they are better at maintaining quality.
 With analog signals, if a signal is amplified, the noise is also amplified.
 While noise can add random information to a digital signal, too, the electronics can ignore the noise.
 This means that the quality of the signal can stay consistently high.

 Analog to digital converters replace each real number from the analog signal with a number from a finite set of discrete values.

 VGA is short for Video Graphic Array.
 Originally, it described display hardware manufactured by IBM and used in IBM PS/2 line of personal computers starting from 1987.